Introduction to this FAQ

 We are of the view that legitimate interests can be relied on when the three Tests are applied and balanced among one another.

-We understand that our Customers, as Controllers, have responsibility under GDPR to take appropriate measures to provide certain privacy information relating to Processing to Data Subjects in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
+We understand that our Customers, as Controllers, will wish to ensure compliance with the transparency requirements placed on Controllers under GDPR.
+As our Customers will know, Controllers are to take appropriate measures to provide certain privacy information relating to Processing to Data Subjects in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
+This privacy information is usually provided in a document referred to as a Privacy Notice or Privacy Policy.
+To ensure that your existing Processing practices comply with GDPR, it is likely that you already have Privacy Notices in place.

 Profiling is a form of automated Processing of Personal Data to evaluate certain things about an individual, therefore the Personality Profiles are a form of profiling.
 Profiling is not however a form of non-compliance with the GDPR, and the European Data Protection Board’s Guidance on profiling outlines that the lawful basis of legitimate interests can be used for profiling so long as the tests are met.